billyceline/LEDNet_tensorflow/README.md

 # LEDNet_tensorflow
-An implement of LEDNnet based on tensorflow framework
+An implementation of LEDNet based on tensorflow framework